ldsouza/ldsouza.github.io/_posts/2018-02-14-powerbi-add-a-date-table.md

   - Power BI
 ---

 Power BI Desktop is a powerful data exploration and reporting tool that can be used to import data into the Power BI data model from several data sources.
 Once you have imported data from multiple sources, you can create relationships between the tables and visualize data on dashboards and reports.

-You may have a date timestamp for each one of the data sources that your import into Power BI.
+In this post, I will show you how to supercharge your Power BI Data Model by adding a date table and help your filter your dashboards and reports using date filters from a single source.

+![Image]({{ site.url }}/images/blog/powerbi-add-a-date-table/0.JPG)

+For every dataset you import into Power BI, you generally have a date timestamp like a transaction date or order date.
+The benefit of using Power BI is that it helps take disparate sources and helps you visualize them on a single dashboard or report.
 Instead of having multiple filters and/or slicers pulling these different date columns, a better approach is to use a date table or a date dimension from a warehouse instead.
-If you do not have an existing date table in a database or a warehouse somewhere, you can add one in Power BI itself.
+If you do not have an existing date table in a database or a warehouse, you can add one in Power BI itself.

-![Image]({{ site.url }}/images/blog/powerbi-add-a-date-table/0.JPG)

-There are several ways to do this
+Here is a step-by-step guide:

 ### 1) Create a Date Table in Power BI Using DAX